 - Cystic fibrosis

 - Diseases that affect blood vessels such as systemic lupus erythematosus , Henoch-Schönlein purpura

 Symptoms may include:

 - Pain and swelling in the belly

 - Nausea and vomiting—vomit may be yellow, green, or brown

 - Loss of appetite

-You will be asked about your child’s symptoms and medical history.
+You will be asked about your child’s symptoms and past health.
 A physical exam will be done.
 Blood will be taken for testing as well.

-Pancreatitis may resolve on its own.
-Supportive care may be needed if your child has frequent vomiting and poor appetite.
-To replace fluids and provide nutrition, your child’s doctor may advise:
+Pancreatitis may get better on its own.
+Care may be needed for frequent vomiting and poor appetite.
+Fluids and nutrition may be provided through one of the following: